 There are at least two ways to do this.

-In this case above, the seller is Amazon Warehouse.
-And clicking the ‘Add to Cart’ button here follows the same process as before, with the exception that now the buyer would be purchasing the product in a used condition from a different seller (Amazon Warehouse vs Uptopia Kitchen).
+In the case above, the seller is Amazon Warehouse.
+And clicking the ‘Add to Cart’ button here follows the same process as before, with the exception that now the buyer would be purchasing the product in a used condition from a different seller (Amazon Warehouse vs. Uptopia Kitchen).

 - The second way for a shopper to change the seller of the product is to scroll down the page to the additional offers line (outlined in red on the image below), directly below the listing’s bullet points.

 Once you click that link, you are given additional options to make your purchase on Amazon.
 A similar link can be found below the gray ‘Add to List’ button on the right-hand side.